haasn/mpvhq-old/DOCS/man/input.rst

         The colormatrix in use as string.
 (Exact values subject to change.)

     ``video-params/colorlevels``
+        The color levels as string.
+(Exact values subject to change.)

+    ``video-params/outputlevels``
-        The colorlevels as string.
+        The output levels as string.
 (Exact values subject to change.)

     ``video-params/primaries``
         The primaries in use as string.
 (Exact values subject to change.)